alekseykulikov/backbone-offline/README.md

 Used for working with localStorage and based on a great library [Backbone.localStorage](https://github.com/jeromegn/Backbone.localStorage). `Offline.sync` utilizes methods of class for all CRUD-operations.

 It uses field `sid` in order to save server’s id.
 This field is used when request to server.
-When creating or changing date, model gets `dirty` attribute which initially equals _true_.
+When creating or changing data, model gets `dirty` attribute which initially equals _true_.
 The presence of this attribute is a signal for sync with a server, `updated_at` field changes too.
 This field is used for local comparison of versions with the server.
 Removed objects are added to special array of `sid` fields and they will be removed from sync with server.

 ````
 @storage = new Offline.Storage('dreams', this, keys: {tag_id: @tags})